wigging/pythonic/docs/_articles/flask-heroku.md

 date: 2021-05-17
 ---

-Create a basic Flask app to deploy on Heroku.
+[Heroku](https://www.heroku.com) makes it easy to deploy a Python Flask application.
 To get started, create a project folder and a virtual environment in that folder.
 Notice that `env` is the name of the virtual environment discussed below; it can be called `myenv` or something else.

 ```bash
 # Create a project folder